IBM/zOS-BCPii/Example-Crypto-REXX/README.md

 ```
 ex 'HWI.HWIREST.REXX(RXCRYPT1)' '-D HWI.RXCRYPTO.OUTPUT'
 ```
- - exec is running in a TSO/E rexx environment and will query the LOCAL CPC
+ - exec is running in a TSO/E rexx environment and will query the crypto information associated with LPARs in operating status on the LOCAL CPC
 ```
 ex 'HWI.HWIREST.REXX(RXCRYPT1)' '-D HWI.RXCRYPTO.OUTPUT -C CPC1'
 ```
- - exec is running in a TSO/E rexx environment and will query CPC CPC1
+ - exec is running in a TSO/E rexx environment and will query the crypto information associated with LPARS in operating status on CPC CPC1
  ```
 ex 'HWI.HWIREST.REXX(RXCRYPT1)' '-D HWI.RXCRYPTO.OUTPUT -C CPC1 -S not-activated'
 ```
- - exec is running in a TSO/E rexx environment, will query CPC CPC1 and query info for LPARs which are in not-activated status
+ - exec is running in a TSO/E rexx environment, will query the crupton information associated with LPARs in not-activated status on CPC CPC1

 **sample batch invocation via JCL:**
 <br>RXCRYPT1 has been copied into data set HWI.HWIREST.REXX and HWI.RXCRYPTO.OUTPUT